b4nst/turbobanst-layout/README.md

 ## Why

 turbobanst is a [keyboard layout](https://en.wikipedia.org/wiki/Keyboard_layout) which try to achieve a better key placement for software development.
 This layout is based on a keyboard strain layout built around the home row (c.f. [touch typing](https://en.wikipedia.org/wiki/Touch_typing)) cross-referenced with the most used characters and bigrams in modern source code languages.
 Currently the layout is in early stage, with only a macOS native layout.
-Roadmap inlclude a release of native Linux (most used distrib) and Windows layout.
-Tierce remapping software must be avoid.
-A template to print custom keycap will be released soon too.
+Roadmap inlclude a release of native - no remapping software should be used - Linux (most used distrib) and Windows layout, a template to print custom keycap and ramp-up learning results.

 The layout